Yinsong0510/CAR/README.md

 # Training
 <code>
-python train_CamCAN.py  # for the CamCAN dataset<br>
-python train_CMR.py     # for the CMRxRecon dataset
+python train_CamCAN.py  # for the CamCAN dataset python train_CMR.py     # for the CMRxRecon dataset
 </code>

 > Note: You may need to customize your own dataloader.
-Add your customized dataloader to <code>code/Functions.py</code>.
+Add your customized dataloader to <code>utils/Functions.py</code>.

 # Inference
 <code>
-python test_CamCAN.py  # for the CamCAN dataset<br>
-python test_CMR.py     # for the CMRxRecon dataset
+python test_CamCAN.py  # for the CamCAN dataset python test_CMR.py     # for the CMRxRecon dataset
 </code>